ndalessio/Personal_Cheat_Sheets/SparkR.md

 # Queries

 - Dividing the query into chuncks for large datasets.
-The rbinding it
+Then rbinding it

 ```
 x1 = map(query, fn_to_get_data) %>%